 About This Unit

 The 12th Battalion was raised to become part of the 3rd Brigade in the 1st Division.
 Its colour patch tells the story; the rectangle signifies the 1st Division.
 The pale blue lower portion signifies the third brigade in the division.
 The white upper signifies the fourth battalion of that brigade.
-A brass 'A' was sewn on later to signify those units that had served at ANZAC, and was thus worn with great pride.

 The 12th Battalion was drawn largely from Tasmania but about 50% of the unit was comprised of South and Western Australians.
 Many of the South Australians were from the Port Pirieregion in that State's mid North.

 The Third Brigade comprised Battalions from the smaller States.
 It was also destined to be the Covering Force (ie first ashore) at Gallipoli.
 The Commanding Officer Lieutenant Colonel L.F.
 Clark was the first of a significant number of unit COs killed at Gallipoli.

 After withdrawal from Gallipoli in December 1915, the Battalion served on the Western Front and participated in fighting at Pozieres / Mouquet Farm, the follow up of hte German consolidation at the Hindenburg Line, where two Victoria Crosses were won by Captain Newand and Sergean Whittle.
 The abattalion then moved with its parent Boirgade to Belgium and Third Ypres including Menin Road, Polygon Wood, and Passchendaele.